 It is well owner's responsibility to have their well water tested regularly.
 All wells should be tested at least three times a year or every three to four months.
 This will provide the owner with a seasonal picture of the quality of the water in their well.

-Be sure to verify drop off days as we have two days during spring/summer.
+Be sure to verify drop off days as we change the schedule twice per year.
 Call to be sure.

 Testing drinking water is an important part to having safe water.
 For information on: